Texas Production Incentives FAQ

 In addition to verifying head count we use call sheets and production reports to verify locations and to ensure that projects meet the required percentages for the underutilized/economically distressed bonus

 Are hotel costs and flights for Non-Texas residents eligible for the incentive?

-If your production paid for hotel costs and flights for an employee who was not a Texas resident, those costs will only be eligible if the hotel is in Texas and the flight was on a Texas airline (American, Southwest, US Air, or Air Tran).
+If your production paid for hotel costs and flights for an employee who was not a Texas resident, those costs will only be eligible if the hotel is in Texas and the flight was on a Texas airline (American or Southwest).
 Labor and fringes for Non-Texas residents are ineligible.

 Yes.
 Please make sure that your digital files are organized and easily accessible.
 There are detailed directions on how to submit digitally in our program guidelines.
 Digital submissions may be submitted via the Office of the Governor’s Secure File Transfer Site.